SJKaczmarek/cybersec/README.md

-# Sylvester Kaczmarek - Cybersecurity Portfolio
+# Sylvester Kaczmarek - Cybersecurity & Space Tech

 ## Public Notice
 This portfolio is a public document and includes no sensitive or classified information.
 All the contents are suitable for general audiences and comply with confidentiality agreements.